tech-gal/codepath-simple-todo-app/README.md

 The following **additional** features are implemented:

-* [x] Validation ot prevent duplicate task creation!
+* [x] Validation to prevent duplicate task creation!

 ## Video Walkthrough